 The store's name, "Tabanenoshi," comes from the kimono pattern "Tabane Noshi."
 The interior of the store is an inorganic space with a gray base and plain wood, creating an atmosphere that is both stylish and warm.

-Particularly popular menu items are crepes made with high-quality tea leaves from Kakegawa, Shizuoka, a tea-producing region, one of which is the "Kakegawa Matcha Tiramisu" (990 yen).
+Particularly popular are crepes made with high-quality tea leaves from Kakegawa, Shizuoka, a tea-producing region, including the "Kakegawa Matcha Tiramisu" (1,190 yen).

 ![Photo 3: [Crepes] Tabane Noshi's dignified Japanese crepes are a hot topic](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2023/06/23/3c913f4a3b18ed632690045e52619848b09a0d5c_xlarge.jpg)